Esri/image-discovery-app-js/README.md

    - **operationalLayers**: An Array of layer objects that will be displayed in the applications table of contents
 4. the "header" entry allows you to customize the logo/text/help/contact header display in the viewer.
 5. the "bookmarks" entry allows you to point to a JSON file for preloaded bookmarks on application load. see web\config\bookmarks.json for the bookmark format

+### Additional Usage Details

+Additional usage details may be found in the [documentation folder](documentation/README.md)

 ## Resources